oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 As good practice, the Home Assistant WebSocket nodes have been [scrubbed](https://zachowj.github.io/node-red-contrib-home-assistant-websocket/scrubber/) of their Home Assistant service configuration details, and *additionally disabled*. **You will need to edit these nodes, *and* the node configuration node behind each one, *and possibly the Home Assistant server configuration node itself.***

+> [!IMPORTANT]
+> As a *minimum*, you will need to edit the sensor configuration nodes, at least to update and redeploy, in order to reconnect these configuration nodes with *your* default homeassistant server.

 <details>
 <summary> Connecting to Home Assistant </summary>